Beanalyze-Capstone-Project/CloudComputingBeanalyze/API Documentation for MD/disease.md

 4. The server formats the disease records and returns them in the response.
 5. In case of an error, the server will respond with an appropriate error message.

----

-Let me know if you need further modifications!